slcheong/mass-mail/README.md

 You can upload a excel that contains list of emails and relevant variables, and write a email that will pick up relevant variables.
 Clicks around and try it yourself.
 It should be intuitive.

+You can find the installer or exe file inside dist folder.
+The source code is available if you want to build for linux or mac.